apache/echarts-doc/en/option/component/axis-common.md

 {{target: partial-axis-common-axis-line}}
 #${prefix} silent(boolean) = false

-True for axis that cannot be interacted with.
+Set this to `true`, to prevent interaction with the axis.

 #${prefix} triggerEvent(boolean) = false

-Whether the labels of axis triggers and reacts to mouse events.
+Set this to `true` to enable triggering events.

-Parameters of event includes:
+Parameters of the event include:

 ```js
 {